next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 ------------------------------------

 This is kind of pre-defined topology, that groups multiple topologies in a single :class:`~enum.Enum` class.
-This makes it little bit easier to use then ungrouped :ref:`pre-defined topologies <predefined_topology>`, since you only have to import one object to your test module and you get access to all topologies -- you do not have to import each topology separately.
+This makes it a little bit easier to use than ungrouped :ref:`pre-defined topologies <predefined_topology>`, since you only have to import one object to your test module and you get access to all topologies -- you do not have to import each topology separately.